 – Seeing as the former Studio 6 turned into Wit, IG filled in the gap with a new team.

 – Their most recent works are Usagi Drop, Genshiken Nidaime, Robotic;Notes and Haikyuu!

 - This used to be the old Section 6 until 2012 when it was decided by IG’s parent company, IG Port, that they would form a studio under their name rather than under Production IG.
 I am guessing this was done so that IG Port would have a bigger say in this studio than it does over Production IG itself.
 Since this studio is not directly under Production IG, it also has a bit more freedom and will work independently of IG’s own interests, much like how BeeTrain did when it first began.

 – Mainly overseen by Production IG producer Tetsuya Nakatake.
 Though while the studio was under IG, it had two producers in charge like the other sections.

-- Past works include Le Chevalier D’Eon, Real Drive, Sengoku Basara and Kimi ni Todoke.
+– Past works as Section 6 include Le Chevalier D’Eon, Real Drive, Sengoku Basara and Kimi ni Todoke.
 Guilty Crown was their final work before breaking away to become Wit Studio.